rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 # TODO
  * Intro / use case / context
  * Use PKIo
- * Use cnf where applicable
  * discovery/metadata and client registration
  * examples and steps in the flow not yet detailed in this profile
- * check refs, source igov looks somewhat inconsistent
+ * check refs, source iGov OIDC profile looks somewhat inconsistent with iGov OAuth2 profile
+ * incorporate TLS client authn? --> future updates
+ * code_verifier missing in Token Request?
+ * explicit access token is JWT, as per OAuth2 iGov-NL?
+ *

 # Abstract